heutelbeck/sapl-extensions/sapl-axon/README.md

 	}
 ```

-Whenever this annotaiton is present on a ```@CommandHandler```, a PEP is wrapped around the invocation of the command handler.
+Whenever this annotation is present on a ```@CommandHandler```, a PEP is wrapped around the invocation of the command handler.
 Upon receiving a command, after the potential replay of an aggregate, and before calling the ```handle``` method, this PEP constructs an ```AuthorizationSubscription```, and gets a single ```AuthorizationDecision``` from the Policy Decision Point (PDP).
-Depending on the decision, i.e., is it ```PERMIT``` or not, the ```handle``` method is invoked, or access is denied.
-Further, any additional constraints, i.e., obligations or adivice, are attepted to be enforced as well.
-A failure of enforcing obligations will also result in the PEP to deny access, i.e., it fails the command execution with an ```AccessDeniedException```.
+Depending on the decision, i.e., is it ```PERMIT``` or not, the ```handle``` method is invoked, or it denies access.
+Further, any additional constraints, i.e., obligations or advice, are attempted to be enforced.
+Failure to enforce obligations will also result in the PEP denying access, i.e., failing the command execution with an ```AccessDeniedException```.

-Whithout further information, the PEP has to make a best-effort to formulate a meaningful authorization subscription based on technical information available.
+Without further information, the PEP has to make the best effort to formulate a meaningful authorization subscription based on the technical information available.
 So it will attempt to add all available information about the command and the target aggregate to the subscription.
 In the case of the command above, this could look like this:

 ```JSON
 {